Conservation and Habitat Management Course

 Eligibility: To anyone interested in endangered wildlife and habitats, the threats they are facing, and how to protect them.

-Quiz: The course will conclude with an online quiz, with certificates of completion provided.
+Quiz: The course will conclude with a final quiz, with certificates of completion provided.

 Course Outline & Learning Hours: